anntzer/redeal/README.md

 Redeal runs under Python 2.7 or higher.
 See the `examples/` folder for some example simulations.

 A double-dummy solver function is also available through Bo Haglund's DDS 2.8.1, which is distributed with Redeal as a git submodule.
-For Unix systems, run `git submodule init && git submodule update` to fetch the sources, then DDS will be built upon package installation (`./setup.py build` or `./setup.py install`).
 Note that this requires the `libgomp` package.
 You can also download the compiled shared objects from [Bo Haglund's website](`http://privat.bahnhof.se/wb758135/bridge/dll.html`).
 For Windows, the DDS DLLs are distributed together with Redeal (the 64-bit DLL only works for Python 3.5 or higher, let me know if you can help me fix this).
 In any